Dherse/magritte/doc/extensions/khr_acceleration_structure/VkAccelerationStructureGeometryInstancesDataKHR.md

 - [`s_type`] is the type of this structure.
 - [`p_next`] is `NULL` or a pointer to a structure extending this structure.
 - [`array_of_pointers`] specifies whether [`data`] is used as an array of addresses or just an array.
-- [`data`] is either the address of an array of device or host addresses referencing individual [`AccelerationStructureInstanceKHR`] structures or packed motion instance information as described in [motion instances](https://www.khronos.org/registry/vulkan/specs/1.3-extensions/html/vkspec.html#acceleration-structure-motion-instances) if [`array_of_pointers`] is `VK_TRUE`, or the address of an array of [`AccelerationStructureInstanceKHR`] or [`AccelerationStructureMotionInstanceNV`] structures.
+- [`data`] is either the address of an array of device or host addresses referencing individual [`AccelerationStructureInstanceKHR`] structures or packed motion instance information as described in [motion instances](https://www.khronos.org/registry/vulkan/specs/1.3-extensions/html/vkspec.html#acceleration-structure-motion-instances) if [`array_of_pointers`] is [`TRUE`], or the address of an array of [`AccelerationStructureInstanceKHR`] or [`AccelerationStructureMotionInstanceNV`] structures.
 Addresses and [`AccelerationStructureInstanceKHR`] structures are tightly packed. [`AccelerationStructureMotionInstanceNV`] structures have a stride of 160 bytes.

 # Description
 ## Valid Usage (Implicit)